 After a couple of years of these situations, I’ve learned to pack the car with not just a change of clothing for each child, but also socks, and underwear.
 Don’t ask, just nod your head, because you know exactly why we need the change of underwear.
 Boys…when will they learn to wipe the right way?
 Anyone?
 Please, tell me, I’m still waiting.
 IMPATIENTLY.

 You just never know when a friend is going to invite you to come over for a swim, and you’re like “dang it, I don’t have their suits with us.”
 Instead of having to head back home, then over to the friend’s house, keep suits in the car.
 It just makes sense!
 Just make sure they fit.
-Ran into that problem once, and now I just make sure the one I throw into the car at the start of the summer, is checked halfway through the summer, to make sure it still fits.
+I make sure to check the one I throw into the car at the start of the summer, halfway through the summer, to make sure it still fits.
 Kids grow…who knew?

 Wet Bags (bags that can handle wet clothing, and bathing suits)

-If you’re going to have last minute pool, beach, and lake swim trips, chances are you’re not thinking about where to put the wet stuff after the kids are done swimming.
+Last minute pool, beach, and lake swim trips?
+Bet you didn’t think about where to put the wet stuff after the kids finish swimming.
 No worries.
 Throw a couple of wet bags into the organizer in your trunk!
 Not plastic bags that leak, even those sandwich bags with the zip close don’t always work properly.
 Just go get an actual wet bag, and since I’ve got kids who filth up their clothing, I also have a dry bag for those things, too.

 Don’t go nuts.
 It’s for last minute swim trips, or beach trips.
-Just make sure the towels aren’t stained, or ripped.
 If your kids are still into characters, they don’t have to have them ALL THE TIME.
 A plane, big towel from your beach towel pile in the linen closet, will do.
 Just something to lay on, or dry them off.

 Sneakers on the beach?
 Yeah, not a fan favorite in our home.
 Just throw a cheap pair from the dollar store into the car, or a couple of pairs.
 They aren’t going to be wearing them for a long period of time, and it’s not about fashion.
 It’s just about function.